learn-co-curriculum/react-hooks-phase-2-project/README.md

 ## Requirements

-### Frontend Requirements

 1. You must make a single page application (only one `index.html` file) using `create-react-app`
 2. Your app should use multiple components in a way that keeps your code well organized
 3. There should be multiple client-side routes using [react-router](https://reactrouter.com/web/guides/quick-start)

-### Backend Requirements

-1. You should use `json-server` to create a RESTful API for your backend
+4. You can use `json-server` to create a RESTful API for your backend, or incorporate data from an external API
-2. You must have full CRUD on at least one resource

 ### Stretch Goals